 Avenger and Ventura aircraft could carry a single mine and in 1944 Avengers closed Palau harbor by mining the entrances.
 They then sank all 32 ships in the harbor with conventional bombs and torpedoes.
 A total of approximately 100 ships were sunk or badly damaged in the Pacific during the war by mines laid by Navy aircraft.

 By 1945, the Army Air Force was devoting considerable resources to the mining role, with 80 to 100 B-29s based at Tinian being used to mine the home waters around Japan.
 These B-29s could carry seven 2,000 lbs.
 (907 kg). or twelve 1,000 lbs.
 (454 kg) mines.
-Starting in March 1945 and continuing until early August, 4,900 magnetic, 3,500 acoustic, 2,900 pressure and 700 low-frequency mines were laid.
+"Operation Starvation" started in March 1945 and continued until early August with 4,900 magnetic, 3,500 acoustic, 2,900 pressure and 700 low-frequency mines being laid.
 These mines sank 294 ships outright, damaged another 137 beyond repair and damaged a further 239 that could be repaired.
-In cargo tonnage, the total was 1.4 million tons which was about 75% of the shipping available in March 1945.
+In cargo tonnage, the total was 1.4 million tons lost or damaged which was about 75% of the shipping available in March 1945.

 Between January and March 1945, B-29s also closed the approaches to Singapore, Saigon and Camranh Bay harbors by magnetic mining.